tlk/beoplay-macos-remote-gui/README.md

 ![Screenshot](./screenshot.jpg)

 The menu bar app has basic support for play/pause and forward/backward.
-The volume level can be adjusted and works well with volume adjustments made directly on the loudspeakers, through the original Bang&Olufsen iOS app, Spotify and Deezer.
+The volume level can be adjusted and works well with volume adjustments made directly on the loudspeakers, through the original B&O iOS app, Spotify and Deezer.
 Speakers are automatically discovered via Bonjour.
+TuneIn favorite radio stations are fetched from the device and can be changed via [hotkeys](Configuration.md).